-Rx HealthCare Services offers home behavioral health for patients who are homebound.
-Our behavioral health nurses work in close contact with patients and the patient’s physician to provide education, observe and report behaviors and crisis, and to intervene appropriately.
+Rx HealthCare Services offers home behavioral health for patients who are homebound and may be experiencing late life depression and similar conditions.
+Our specialized team work in close contact with patients and the patient’s physician to provide education, observe and report behaviors and crisis, and to intervene appropriately.
 Behavioral home health staff have a unique role in creating a milieu which will provide for the comfort, care, and growth of the patient.
 Home behavioral health provides patients with a smooth transition from hospitalization through home health and back into the community.
 Most importantly, by allowing and encouraging the patient to gain independence as soon as possible, a patient can soon realize that his/her treatment is a temporary method for dealing with the illness and not a permanent condition.

 Interdisciplinary home behavioral health team

 Rx HealthCare Services’ goal is to create a comfortable and secure environment for patients suffering with behavioral health illness.
 By employing an interdisciplinary team of highly experienced professionals, no stone is left un-turned when it comes to the patient’s recovery.
-Fewer ER visits and decreased hospitalizations occur through home behavioral health due to the attention and interventions of the visiting behavioral health nurse, therefore leaving patients and their families with reduced out-of-pocket expenses.
+Fewer ER visits and decreased hospitalizations occur through home behavioral health due to the attention and interventions, therefore leaving patients and their families with reduced out-of-pocket expenses.